kiminus/grader-review-kiminus/README.md

 # grader-review-kiminus

-run `bash grade-published <repo-url>` please, don't use the new one.
+run `bash grade.sh <repo-url>` please

 this code is written in the windows environment.
-To run in MACos, replace `;` in the CPATH to ':'
+To run in other OS, replace `;` in the CPATH to `:`

-The server code is not tested
+The `ListExamples_crash` and `ListExamples_subtle` are the two custom student submissions.
+The first one cheated the grader and the second one contains a subtle exception that none of the existing test cases can detect

+### Server

+start the server: `java GraderServer <port number>`

+grade the submission url: `.../grade?repo=<url>`